echeran/smile-of-murugan/webbook/chapter06.md

 *puṟam* and *akam themes*.
 But some of them may be mentioned, to show how variegated and detailed the scale of experience, treated in those poems, indeed was.
 Here are some *puṟam* themes:

+*nātu vālttu*:
-*nātu välttu*: "blessing the country”: in praise of the wealth and beauty of the land of the hero, e.g. Patiṟṟup.
+"blessing the country”: in praise of the wealth and beauty of the land of the hero, e.g. Patiṟṟup.
 30.

 *tumpaiyaravam*: “bustle of war”: a king distributing rewards to